 Each Sunday’s bulletin highlights an RPC-supported missionary for prayer, including short biographies, summaries of their work, praise reports, and current prayer requests.
 This missionary-of-the-week is prayed for during the intercessory prayer in the worship service.

-Redeemer’s missions committee hosts missions prayer breakfasts usually every quarter during the Christian-Education hour to spend focused time in prayer for all of Redeemer’s missionaries and missions projects.
+Redeemer’s missions committee hosts missions prayer breakfasts usually every quarter during the Equip Hour to spend focused time in prayer for all of Redeemer’s missionaries and missions projects.
 Here’s information about previous breakfasts.

 Many in the Redeemer family serve on short-term missions trips around the world.
 Read here about some of the recent trips and experiences.